elicus/wpmozo-addons-lite-for-elementor/readme.txt

 Enable users to zoom in on images for a closer look, enhancing the viewing experience for visuals on your Elementor-powered WordPress website.

 - ### [Team Slider](https://wpmozoaddons.com/elementor-team-slider/ "Elementor Team Slider")
-Showcase team members or staff in.
+Showcase team members or staff in an amazing slider.
 Perfect for introducing your team or personnel on your website.

 - ### [Breadcrumb](https://wpmozoaddons.com/elementor-breadcrumbs/ "Elementor Breadcrumb")
 Display navigational breadcrumbs on your page using the Breadcrumb widget for Elementor.